rOY369/Docs/Temp Hum Sensor Device.md

 		- Timestamp
 		- Device ID (to be provided by Dejoule backend)
 		- Site ID  (to be provided by Dejoule backend)
-		- Data (temp and hum)
+		- Data (temp and hum in float upto 2 decimal places)
 - `Data frequency` = 1 minute(default)/Should be configurable
-- `Note`: The temperature and hum values can be of type float up to 2 decimal places.

 ### Data Quality-of-Service(QOS)**